mdmiller002/rust-mysql-plugin/README.md

 # rust-mysql-plugin
-A proof-of-concept of a MySQL plugin in Rust
+A proof-of-concept MySQL plugin written in Rust

 This repository contains a simple authentication plugin for MySQL written in Rust.
 The plugin simply checks that a non-zero length password is provided for the user authenticating with the plugin.